 The Information Literacy Faculty Fellows are a core group of UNCW faculty and instructors who are interested in applying cutting-edge information literacy concepts to teaching in their discipline.
-The program is co-sponsored by Randall Library, Undergraduate Studies, and the Center for Teaching Excellence.
+The program is co-sponsored by Randall Library, the Office of Distance Education and eLearning, Undergraduate Studies, and the Center for Teaching Excellence.

 Since the inaugural program in 2018, this program has become an annual event in the Spring semester.
-Ten accepted faculty and instructors will:
+Accepted faculty and instructors will:

 - gain an understanding of the Framework for Information Literacy for Higher Education;